abhilash123f/PLCSCADA-Automation-of-a-MultiTank-Level-System/README.md

 # Multi-Tank Level Control System

-A simple PLC-SCADA project for automated level control of two tanks using Siemens TIA Portal and WinCC.
+A simple PLC-SCADA project for automated level control of two tanks designed for Siemens TIA Portal and WinCC.

 ## Project Overview
 This system monitors and controls water levels in two tanks using two pumps.
 The PLC handles pump sequencing, alarm management, and supports both manual and automatic operation modes.